matiasagbenitez/administrador-pacientes/README.md

 `npm run dev`

 This will start the server and open a browser window with the application.
-From there, you can use the search bar to search for GIFs on Giphy.

 ## Contribution

 If you would like to contribute to this project, let us know!
 You can submit a pull request or open an issue on this repository.